alexstyl/contactstore/README.md

 }
 ```

-## How to fetch contacts using Contact Store?
+## How to fetch contacts using Contact Store

 The following sample returns a list of all contacts in the device.
 Each contact will contain an id,
 a display name and whether they are starred or not: